RosarioRu/portfolio-page/readme.md

 * _If needed, Stylesheets, images and readme can also be opened from project home directory ("portfolio-page")_

-* _To access the Github pages for this project, click here: RosarioRu.github.io/portfolio-page_
+* _The Github page for this project: RosarioRu.github.io/portfolio-page_

 ## Known Bugs